zuirez/AIUB_BIN/Data Structure/Data_Structure_Note.md

 void increase(void *data, int size) //This function takes two arguments

+void *data

+/* A void pointer, pointing to the address we are passing.
-void *data // A pointer to some data.
-Since it's a void*, it can point to any data type (char, int, etc.).
+Since it's a void pointer, it can point to any data type (char, int, etc.).*/

-int size // The size of the data being passed (the size of char or int).
+int size // The size of the data we passed is sored here. (the size of char or int).

+(void *)

+/*
-(void *) // Void pointer is used as we don't know the type of the data we're passing.
-Here, the size of the data (size) will help the function determine whether the data is a char or an int.
+Void pointer is used as we don't know the type of the data we're passing.
+Here, the size of the data (size) will help the function determine whether the data is a char or an int.*/

 Inside if_else :